mgree/ffs/docs/index.md

 On Linux you need [FUSE](https://github.com/libfuse/libfuse); on macOS, you need [macFUSE](https://osxfuse.github.io/).
 You can then download a single executable.
-These are the latest builds:
+These are the [latest development builds](https://github.com/mgree/ffs/releases/tag/latest):

  - [Linux]({{ site.github.linux_url }})
  - [macOS]({{ site.github.macos_url }})